saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 `Job Title (Therapists I, II, and III)`,`Appointment Duration`.
 `Appointment No Shows`.

-**Step 1:-** collect all the columns that are required and store them in a data frame **HFS\_data**
+**Step 1:-** collect all the columns that are required and store them within a data frame.

-**Step 2:-** Since we use Data format, we have to find the original date.
-So, we have used as.Date() function to get the actual date format.
+**Step 2:-** We calculate the original date.

-**Step 3:-** Apply step2 to all the date columns to verify it in next phase.

-**Step 4:-** Now create a new column.
-Now apply to add and subtract methods on the dates if we get the values in negatives, then it is enrolled before the event, if 0 then they resisted at the moment, and if greater the 0 than it is after the event.
+**Step 3:-** We decorate all events with a date, based on its offset from the original date.

+**Step 4:-** We then add columns that capture the delays each person experiences for their enrollment and event.

-**Step 5:-** Total we have five states in the data set which is mentioned in short form
+**Step 5:-** In total we collected data for five states but focus in on NE and IA.

-**Step 6:-** Every State in short form like `IA`,`NE`,`CO`,`NC`,`SC'and later updated to the full form of user understanding `Iowa`, `Nebraska`,`colorado`, `north Carolina,`south Carolina and we can observe many different plots based on state and their zip code.

-**Step 7:-** The data contains rows.
-If we filter out NA values for job title, there are 8158.
-This means each row has a job title and no NA values.
-Therefore, there is no missing data, and there is no need to handle missing data.

-**Step 8:-**

-Most job titles have fewer than fifty instances.
-Job titles with many instances include therapist, clinical supervisor, case managers, and admin assists.
-Of those job titles, there are five types of therapists.
-Given that most primary job titles are therapists, exploring job titles will focus on therapists.
-We filter the job titles to the various therapist job positions.

-If we filter out therapists, there are only 7246 rows, so 1500 fewer rows.
+**Step 6:-** We filter out NA rows, such as NA values for job title entries.
+This removes all rows with missing data.

+**Step 7:-** We then group by columns of interest, such as facility, ethnic_identity, and job_title.
+This leaves us with 1500 fewer rows, 7246 rows in total.

+**Step 8:-** We group ethnicity into Spanish-specific and non-Spanish ethnicity for our analysis.
+More details are discussed immediately below.

--   **ethnicity**
+**ethnicity**

 <!-- -->